-MEGASTRUCTURES Forced Labor and Massive Works in the Third Reich Hamburg • Neuengamme • Binz • Peenemünde • Szczecin Wałcz • Bydgoszcz • Łódz • Treblinka • Warsaw July 11-22, 2021 From \$7,495 \$6,995\ double occupancy, \$9,595 \$9,095\ single occupancy \When booked by February 1, 2021. \$239 per person taxes and fees are additional.
-Worry-free Booking!
+MEGASTRUCTURES Forced Labor and Massive Works in the Third Reich Hamburg • Neuengamme • Binz • Peenemünde • Szczecin Wałcz • Bydgoszcz • Szubin • Treblinka • Warsaw From \$7,495 \$6,995 double occupancy, \$9,595 \$9,095 single occupancy \$239 per person taxes and fees are additional.

+MULTIPLE DEPARTURES AVAILABLE.

-To allow you to book your next trip with peace of mind, we have set up an exceptional and flexible program that allows you to cancel or postpone your trip penalty-free (on select departures) until December 31, 2020.
-Please contact our reservations department to discuss your options.
-PROGRAM INCLUSIONS - Unique and exclusive itinerary designed by The National WWII Museum and Dr. Alexandra Richie - Special access to sites not offered on other tours, including a special farewell dinner at a historic, private home - Full-time logistical Tour Manager - Expert local guides - Roundtrip Airport Transfers (when arriving and departing on scheduled group tour dates) - Luxury five-star and deluxe four-star accommodations throughout the journey - Private, first-class, air conditioned motor coach transportation - · Personal listening devices on all included touring - Gratuities to guides, drivers, porters and servers - 11 Breakfasts, 8 Lunches, 5 Dinners, and 3 Receptions - Beer, house wine, and soft drinks with included lunches and dinner - Personalized luggage tags and customized name badge 8 | VISIT US AT WW2MUSEUMTOURS.ORG
+VISIT WW2MUSEUMTOURS.ORG FOR A COMPREHENSIVE LISTING OF ALL TOUR OFFERINGS AND EARLY BOOKING DISCOUNT.
+PROGRAM INCLUSIONS - Unique and exclusive itinerary designed by The National WWII Museum and Dr. Alexandra Richie - Special access to sites not offered on other tours, including a special farewell dinner at a historic, private home - Full-time logistical Tour Manager - Expert local guides - Roundtrip Airport Transfers (when arriving and departing on scheduled group tour dates) - Luxury five-star and deluxe four-star accommodations throughout the journey - Private, first-class, air conditioned motor coach transportation - · Personal listening devices on all included touring - Gratuities to guides, drivers, porters and servers - 11 Breakfasts, 5 Lunches, 4 Dinners, and 3 Receptions - Beer, house wine, and soft drinks with included lunches and dinner - Personalized luggage tags and customized name badge OPTIONAL 2-NIGHT PRE-TOUR EXTENSION HAMBURG & AMERICA PROGRAM INCLUSIONS - Two nights accommodations at the 5-star Hotel Atlantic Hamburg, Autograph Collection - Transfer from Hamburg Airport (HAM) to Hotel Atlantic Hamburg, Autograph Collection - Two full days of touring, including all admissions - 2 Breakfasts, 1 Lunch, 1 Reception - Beer, wine, and soft drinks with included lunches and reception - Expert local guide/tour manager - Private, first-class, air conditioned motor coach transportation - Personal listening devices on all included touring From \$1,495 double occupancy, \$1,895 single occupancy \$129 per person taxes and fees are additional.
 PRE-TOUR PROGRAM ITINERARY Day One - Arrival Arrive into Hamburg Airport (HAM) and transfer to Hotel Atlantic Kempinski where the balance of the afternoon is free to explore this charming city along the Elbe.
 This evening, meet your fellow tour mates at a welcome reception.
-Accommodations: Hotel Atlantic Kempinski (R) Day Two - Jewish Quarter Before World War II, approximately 20,000 Jews lived in Hamburg.
+Accommodations: Hotel Atlantic Hamburg, Autograph Collection (R) Day Two - Jewish Quarter Before World War II, approximately 20,000 Jews lived in Hamburg.
 The rise of the Nazi regime saw the synagogues destroyed and a 1937 proclamation that Hamburg would become one of five "Führer cities."
 As a "Führer city," Hamburg underwent a transformation into Germany's model shipping center.
 Systematic persecution of Hamburg's Jewish population increased, leading to the mass deportations in 1941.
 Today, your local expert will escort you through the Jewish Quarter and to a viewing of the Curio-Haus, the location where the British military oversaw trials of officials from the Neuengamme and Ravensbruck concentration camps.
 Continue to the Jewish Cemetery in the Ohlsdorf district.
-Accommodations: Hotel Atlantic Kempinski (B, L) Day Three - Hamburg's Emigration Halls From 1850-1934, Hamburg served as the main port of emigration for those departing Eastern Europe for the United States.
+Accommodations: Hotel Atlantic Hamburg, Autograph Collection (B, L) Day Three - Hamburg's Emigration Halls

+From 1850-1934, Hamburg served as the main port of emigration for those departing Eastern Europe for the United States.
 After a long and arduous land journey, emigrants would stay for several days in the halls near the docks while awaiting their embarkation to America.
 In 1901, four Swiss-chalet style halls increased the comfort of the accommodations.
 The Nazis destroyed these halls in 1934.
 Rebuilt in the early 2000s, the halls are now part of the Ballinstadt Museum, which details the emigration process and the conditions of the passage to the United States.
 Join the main tour group this evening for a Welcome Dinner.
-Accommodations: Hotel Atlantic Kempinski (B, R, D) PROGRAM INCLUSIONS - Two nights accommodations at the 5-star Hotel Atlantic Kempinski in Hamburg - Transfer from Hamburg Airport (HAM) to Hotel Atlantic Kempinski - Two full days of touring, including all admissions - 2 Breakfasts, 1 Lunch, 1 Reception - Beer, wine, and soft drinks with included lunches and reception - Expert local guide/tour manager - Private, first-class, air conditioned motor coach transportation - Personal listening devices on all included touring

-From \$1,495 double occupancy, \$1,895 single occupancy \$129 per person taxes and fees are additional.
+Accommodations: Hotel Atlantic Hamburg, Autograph Collection (B, R, D)